The Basics

 6. Everything within reach.
 Store everyday cookware, utensils and pantry items at waist to shoulder height.
 Consider open shelves and mounted utensil racks to optimize areas within reach.

 7. Clean Floors.
 Keep paper towel handy to wipe up spills and splashes as soon as they occur.
 Clean regularly, grease buildup or crumbs can make floors slick.
+Check out suggested cleaning solutions here.

 Low Cost Ideas: